udaysingh21/Analytics-Service/README.md

-# Analytics-Service

-## Analytics Service – FastAPI
+# Analytics Service – FastAPI

 This is the Analytics Microservice for aggregating data from the Users and Postings services.
 It exposes secure admin analytics endpoints that require JWT authentication.